exo-cortex/exo-cortex.github.io/content/projects/oval_relatives.md

 $$

 In words: We follow the original curve $\mathbf{v}$ and at each point we go into the direction orthonormal - i.e. orthogonal/perpendicular _and_ normalized to unit length of $1$ - to the tangent of the curve at that point.

+---

+**todo**:
+- animation: wabbelgifs, increasing length of the series.